gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to native unit testing

-When the CUnit plugin or the Google Test plugin is applied, test suites for components are no longer created automatically.
-If you a native component `hello` and that a testing plugin was applied, a corresponding `helloTest` test suite was automatically created:
+By convention, when the CUnit plugin or the Google Test plugin is applied, test suites for components are created automatically.
+It means that if you have a native component `hello`, a corresponding `helloTest` test suite is automatically created:

     plugins {
         id 'cunit'